fieldtrip/website/faq/preproc/biosemi_reference.md

     - /faq/biosemi_reference/
 ---

-# Why should I start with rereferencing for Biosemi EEG data?
+# Why should I start with rereferencing for BioSemi EEG data?

 {% include markup/yellow %}
-Biosemi explains it themselves in their frequently asked question about [the function of the CMS and DRL electrodes](https://www.biosemi.com/faq/cms&drl.htm).
+BioSemi explains it themselves in their frequently asked question about [the function of the CMS and DRL electrodes](https://www.biosemi.com/faq/cms&drl.htm).
 {% include markup/end %}

-The Biosemi system uses a reference scheme with a driven-right-leg (DRL) and common-mode-sense (CMS), where a very small current is actively "driven" through the DRL electrode into the participant/patient to minimize the voltage difference between all measuring electrodes and the CMS.
-See for example [here](https://electronics.stackexchange.com/questions/595051/how-does-a-driven-right-leg-work) for a schematic explanation and the figure below from the Biosemi website.
+The BioSemi system uses a reference scheme with a driven-right-leg (DRL) and common-mode-sense (CMS), where a very small current is actively "driven" through the DRL electrode into the participant/patient to minimize the voltage difference between all measuring electrodes and the CMS.
+See for example [here](https://electronics.stackexchange.com/questions/595051/how-does-a-driven-right-leg-work) for a schematic explanation and the figure below from the BioSemi website.
 This active DRL scheme reduces the common-mode signal.

 {% include image src="/assets/img/faq/biosemi_reference/zero_ref1_big.gif" width="600" %}